lewislbr/gss/README.md

 - Automatically serves pre-compressed brotli and gzip files if available.
 - Sensible default cache configuration.
 - Configurable rate limiter.
+- Configurable response headers.
 - Optional out-of-the-box metrics.
-- Docker-based.
-- Configurable via YAML.
+- Deployable as a container.
 - Lightweight.

 ## Usage

-GSS works as a Docker image.
+GSS works as a Docker container.
 By default it serves a directory in the container named `dist` at port `8080`.

 ### Running container directly